cedrickring/kbuild/README.md

 #### --cache-repo

-Specify the repo to cache build steps in (defaults to `<repository>cache`, repo derived from the image tag)
+Specify the repo to cache build steps in (defaults to `<repository>cache`, repo retrieved from the image tag)

 ### How does kbuild work?